 If you’ve never had the pleasure of eating this wonderful pepper, now is the perfect time for a taste!
 These peppers are a favorite seasoning for a reason.
 But they are so much more than just a spice!

 Sonoran Spice Cayenne Pepper Products

-The Popularity of the Cayenne Pepper Over Time
+The Popularity of Cayenne Peppers Over Time via Google Search

 - Legal Nomads: A Brief History of Chili Peppers

 - Healthline: Can Cayenne Pepper Help You Lose Weight, 8 Impressive Health Benefits of Cayenne Pepper

 - Yummly: 10 Best Chocolate Cayenne Pepper Recipes

 - Martha Stewart: Cayenne-Rubbed Chicken with Avocado Salsa